John Bates Clark: Theoretical work

 Clark's capital are not produced means of production each with a different production structure.
 It is an abstract, always existing and never perishing one great tool in the hand of working humanity similar to a field or a waterfall, also considered capital by Clark.

 The arguable sides of Clark's notion of capital helped to give rise to the Cambridge capital controversy from 1954 to 1965 between the departments of economics at Cambridge University, England, and at MIT in Cambridge, Massachusetts.

 Paul A. Samuelson's classic 1947 textbook, Economics, disseminated Clark's concept of capital worldwide.

-Clark was the father of economist John Maurice Clark.